EasyG0ing1/MacIcns/README.md

 `iconutil` comes with MacOS so this should not be a problem.

+### Command Line Usage
-There are a couple of ways you can pass the path of your png file into the program:
+By default, the program will run in GUI mode, but if you prefer to run it from terminal, there are a couple of ways you can pass the path of your image file into the program:
 ```bash
 open /Applications/MacIcns.app --args /Users/username/Pictures/MyIcon.png
 ```